mne-tools/mne-python/doc/manual/statistics.rst

 Multiple comparisons
 ^^^^^^^^^^^^^^^^^^^^

-In MEG and EEG analyses typically invole multiple measurements (sensors, time points) for each sample.
+In MEG and EEG analyses typically involve multiple measurements (sensors, time points) for each sample.
 In a mass-univariate analysis fitting statistical models for each of these observations a multiple comparison problem occurs (MCPP).
 MNE-Python provides the following functions to control for